JaredStemper/JaredStemper.github.io/README.md

 Goals:
 	CurrTODO:
-		update general website information
+		- update general website information

 	FutureTODO:
-		use typing js for "i'm a cybersecurity consultant" compliance, musician, table tennis master, amateur chess player, Lvl14 Neutral Good rogue, light/dark mode
+		- light/dark mode
 			look to CSC for inspiration
-		add CNAME pointing to actual website
 	ArchivedTODO:
-		docker compose automatically runs website on localhost for preview
+		- docker compose automatically runs website on localhost for preview
+		- use typing js for "i'm a cybersecurity consultant" compliance, musician, table tennis master, amateur chess player, Lvl14 Neutral Good rogue,

 Issues:
-	jquery has a number of bugs to investigate
+	- jquery has a number of bugs to investigate